Phuket Covid 19: Phuket marks 31 new COVID cases, no new deaths

 The report marked 20 people infected with COVID-19 in other provinces before entering Phuket (zero change), as well as 39 returning from other countries and testing positive (zero change), and 42 COVID patients brought back to Phuket under the “Bring Phuket people home” policy since Apr 3 (zero change).

-According to the PPHO COVID situation report, 399 people were under medical care or supervision, 18 fewer than the 417 reported yesterday.
+According to the PPHO COVID situation report, 439 people were under medical care or supervision, eight fewer than the 447 reported yesterday.

-The report recorded two three people suspected of being infected with COVID-19 after testing positive by antigen test kits (ATK), while the total number of people reported as currently being held at ‘COVID-19 Care Centers’ across the island remained unchanged at 48.
+The report recorded 13 people suspected of being infected with COVID-19 after testing positive by antigen test kits (ATK), while the total number of people reported as currently being held at ‘COVID-19 Care Centers’ across the island increased from 33 to 39.

-A further 81 people who tested positive for COVID-19 were at ‘hospitels’ (-6), and 41 were designated to recover in “Community Isolation“ (zero change), which includes self-quarantining at home.
+A further 106 people who tested positive for COVID-19 were at ‘hospitels’ (+3), and 29 were designated to recover in “Community Isolation“ (+1), which includes self-quarantining at home.

 Be the first to comment.